-Above all, whatever you do with your LinkedIn Groups it should in no way disrupt their desire to engage.
+Above all, whatever you do with your LinkedIn Groups it should in no way disrupt the members' desire to engage.
 Your audience has too much choice to engage with their chosen content across multiple outlets, so any excuse for it to not be yours will be taken.

-But imagine if you could construct clever ways in which to extract value from your audience that masquerades as a benefit to them?
+But imagine if you could construct clever ways to extract value from your audience that masqueraded as bringing benefit to them?
 (Or if your audience is reading this – “Imagine if the content you’re reading is worthy of your expert commentary and worth sharing with your extended peer group?”)

 Expert voice communities

-The benefit for creating a worthy and highly engaged LinkedIn Group is that of amplifying your voice in a discussion by a factor of sometimes a 100x or more.
-And on top of an increasingly voluminous reach, the persons reached could be well outside of your 2nd or 3rd connections.
-But predominantly they are highly pertinent to your industry making this amplification the most efficient in cost, resource and time considerations.
+The benefit of creating a worthy and highly engaged LinkedIn Group is that it will amplifying your voice in a discussion by a factor of sometimes a 100x or more.
+And on top of achieving an increasingly voluminous reach, the persons reached could be well outside of your 2nd or 3rd connections.
+But predominantly they will be highly pertinent to your industry, making this amplification most efficient in terms of cost, resource and time considerations.

 Here are a few tactics you should adopt for creating a high-value LinkedIn Group:

 1. Pick a topic and not an industry

 You’d be amazed at how valuable thoughts, ideas and information from one industry can be to another.
 Industry has been organically siloed over many years, building barriers to opportunities and creative thinking that shouldn’t exist.